transloadit/uppy/website/src/docs/plugins.md

 order: 2
 ---

-Plugins are what make Uppy useful: they help select, manipulate and upload files.
+Plugins are what makes Uppy useful: they help select, manipulate and upload files.

-**Acquirers**
-- Dashboard
-- DragDrop
+- **Acquirers (neat UIs for picking files):**
+  - [Dashboard](/docs/dashboard) — full featured sleek UI with file previews, metadata editing, upload/pause/resume/cancel buttons and more
+  - [DragDrop](/docs/dragdrop) — plain and simple drag and drop area
-- FileInput
+  - FileInput — even more plain and simple, just a button
-- [Provider Plugins](#Provider-Plugins) (remote sources that work with `uppy-server`)
+  - [Provider Plugins](#Provider-Plugins) (remote sources that work through [Uppy Server](/docs/uppy-server/)): Instagram, GoogleDrive, Dropbox
-  - Instagram
-  - GoogleDrive
-  - Dropbox

-**Uploaders**
-- Tus
-- XHRUpload
-- S3
+- **Uploaders:** Tus10, XHRUpload, S3

-**Progress**
-- ProgressBar
-- StatusBar
-- Informer
+- **Progress:** ProgressBar, StatusBar, Informer

-**Helpers**
-- GoldenRetriever
+- **Helpers:** GoldenRetriever

 ## Common Options

-Each plugin can have any number of options, but these are shared between some:
+Each plugin can have any number of options (please see specific plugin for details), but these are shared between some:

 ### `target`

 Can be a `string` or an `object`, referencing another plugin.
-Consider the following example, where `DragDrop` plugin will be rendered to `body` element:
+Consider the following example, where `DragDrop` plugin will be rendered into a `body` element:

 ```js
 const Uppy = require('uppy/lib/core')